 The daffodils bloomed in a blaze of golden memory.
 Hans, newly released prisoner of war, serving breakfasts in the hotel, deciding to stay on rather than return to war-ravaged Germany.

 The Angel Hotel?
 Yes, Edna was sure.
 Opposite a clock tower and a market square.

 She traced a finger over the H, smiled, and set the card beside its fellows above the fireplace.
 She went to the kitchen, made herself a cup of Earl Grey, returned to the living room and sat on the couch.
 From there, she sipped the perfumed brew and eyed the five postcards sitting in a serried row like Mary Mary Quite Contrary’s garden.

 When the tea was drunk, Edna searched out her phone.
-Squinting at the screen she found ‘recent calls’, selected her daughter’s number and one-finger typed, ‘visiting an old friend will call love mum’.
+Squinting at the screen she found ‘recent calls’, selected her daughter’s number and one-finger typed, ‘away next weekend visiting old friend will call love mum’.

 She pressed send, and laughed.